-- "Roadway Bypass" means an uninterrupted roadway on the Property between State Highway 93 and State Highway 157 (Foothills Parkway), the design of which would incentivize its use as a "shortcut" between State Highway 93 and State Highway 157. - "Setback" means the minimum distance in linear feet measured on a horizontal plane between the outer perimeter of a structure, above grade, and the adjacent property boundaries. - "Transfer" means any sale, assignment or transfer, voluntary, involuntary or by operation of law (whether by deed, contract of sale, gift, devise, bequest, trustee's sale, deed in lieu of foreclosure, or otherwise) of any interest in the Property, including but not limited to fee simple interest, joint tenancy interest, tenancy in common, a life estate, leasehold interest, or any interest evidenced by a land contract by which possession of the Property is transferred and grantor retains title; provided, however, that, notwithstanding any provision of this agreement to the contrary, a Transfer specifically does not include any of the following: (i) conveyance of a leasehold interest or permit to individual units or areas in the ordinary course of business; (ii) collateral assignments for the benefit of lenders or equity providers; or (iii) the transfer of interests to a partnership or similar business relationship in connection with (a) securing low income housing tax credit financing and the admission or departure of the low income housing tax credit financing, or contributing equity or imputed equity provider as a member or partner in the partnership or a similar relationship or (b) the development and financing of University-related facilities or improvements through a public-private partnership arrangement.
-Notwithstanding the foregoing, a transfer by the University to an affiliated entity, including, but not limited to the CU Boulder Enterprise Corporation, or subsidiary of such affiliated entity, shall be a permitted Transfer under this Agreement. - "Transportation Demand Management" means any action or set of actions aimed at reducing the impact of automobile traffic by influencing people's travel behavior. - "Trip" means each single ingress to or egress from the Property onto an adjacent roadway via a motor vehicle or motorcycle. - "University" means the University, or a University Affiliate (as defined below), including, but not limited to the CU Boulder Enterprise Corporation, or subsidiary of such affiliated entity. - "University Affiliate" means the CU Boulder Enterprise Corporation or any other Internal Revenue Service Type I, Type II or Type III supporting organization created on behalf of and to support and benefit the University, or any subsidiary of such supporting organization. - "Vehicle Trip Rate" means the actual number of vehicles determined by traffic monitoring at the points of ingress to and egress from the Property. - 2.
-Use Definitions.
-As used in this Agreement, the following terms related to uses of land have the following meanings: - "Accessory Building" or "Accessory Structure" means a detached Building or structure that is: - a. subordinate to and customarily found with the principal Building, structure, or use of the land; - b. for residential uses, the Building coverage is no greater than the Building coverage for the existing or proposed principal Building;
+"Transfer" means any sale, assignment or Transfer, voluntary, involuntary or by operation of law (whether by deed, contract of sale, gift, devise, bequest, trustee's sale, deed in lieu of foreclosure, or otherwise) of any interest in the Property, including but not limited to fee simple interest, joint tenancy interest, tenancy in common, a life estate, leasehold interest, or any interest evidenced by a land contract by which possession of the Property is Transferred and grantor retains title; provided, however, that, notwithstanding any provision of this Agreement to the contrary, a Transfer specifically does not include any of the following: (i) conveyance of a leasehold interest or permit to individual units or areas in the ordinary course of business; (ii) collateral assignments for the benefit of lenders or equity providers; or (iii) the Transfer of interests to a partnership or similar business relationship in connection with (a) securing low income housing tax credit financing and the admission or departure of the low income housing tax credit financing, or contributing equity or imputed equity provider as a member or partner in the partnership or a similar relationship, or (b) the development and financing of Universityrelated facilities or improvements through a public-private partnership arrangement.

+Notwithstanding the foregoing, a Transfer by the University to an affiliated entity, including, but not limited to the CU Boulder Enterprise Corporation, or subsidiary of such affiliated entity, will be a permitted Transfer under this Agreement.

+"Transportation Demand Management" means any action or set of actions aimed at reducing the impact of automobile traffic by influencing people's travel behavior.

+"Trip" means each single ingress to or egress from the Property onto an adjacent roadway via a motor vehicle or motorcycle.

+"University" means the University, or a University Affiliate (as defined herein below), including, but not limited to the CU Boulder Enterprise Corporation, or subsidiary of such affiliated entity.

+"University Affiliate" means the CU Boulder Enterprise Corporation or any other Internal Revenue Service Type I, Type II or Type III supporting organization created on behalf of and to support and benefit the University, or any subsidiary of such supporting organization.
+"Vehicle Trip Rate" means the actual number of vehicles determined by traffic monitoring at the points of ingress to and egress from the Property.